unyt-org/uix/docs/manual/01 Getting Started.md

 To install uix, you need to install [Deno](https://docs.deno.com/runtime/manual/getting_started/installation) first.

 > [!WARNING]
-> UIX is currently only supported for Deno versions <= 1.39.4.
-We are actively working on a
+> UIX is only supported for Deno versions > 1.40.0
-> release that is compatible with newer Deno versions.

 #### Linux / MacOS